maxgray7-dev/RecipeBook/README.md

 - The current project requires more options to be added.
 - To make this project even more interesting, I would add option to comment recipies and give them likes.This would allow users interact with other users.
-- I would include option to check recipies and approve it in future for admin.
+- I would include option to add recipies in favourite so they would be added and ranged in more easy way to find them.
+- The search option could be added to make easier to find recipies.
 - I would also create a new page Favourites, this would be a page where user can save his favourite recipies in alpabetic order.

 # Technologies